mcmiloy/emilio_kuhlmann_fp/README.md

 The main algorithm is located in basic_nlp.py.
 Several Jupyter-notebooks used for tests are clearly labeled, as well as a notebook for turning the final results into world clouds.

+Conclusion: While the results were acceptable, it seems that topic modelling in anything but trivial texts is still no easy feat.
+This, in my opionion, is due to the fact that topic modelling is not used by individuals as much as by large organizations (likely for advertising purposes).
+Thus, the few open-source projects that there are, are not sufficiently maintained and can be very frustating to use.
+For highly experienced users this will not be a problem, but it certainly limits how many users are going to be able to use this technique.

+This is in contrast to other tasks which are used by individuals and small organizations such as making web-pages.
+There are dozens of amazing, well-maintained web-frameworks with great documentation that just work.

+Outlook: Unless a white knight leaks Google's and/or Facebook's NLP libraries, we will just have to wait that NLP and especially topic modelling go more mainstream for it to become simples and thus more accessible.